Starfield: How to Find the Moon Jumper – Free Lanes Vehicle Guide

 • Planetary Habitation: More worlds/moons become viable options, widening your search pool.

-• Boost Pack Training: Useful for clambering around new POIs and closing gaps if the vehicle isn’t immediately usable.
+• Boost Pack Training: Useful for clambering around new POIs and closing gaps between the landing site and the station.

 • Ship setup: Favor high grav drive range and decent fuel so you can bounce between systems quickly.

 • Inventory: Stock med packs and basic ammo only.
-Keep your carry weight light so you can loot any vehicle-related items or logs without hitting encumbrance.
+Keep your carry weight light so you can move fast between landing tiles.

 3. A Structured Planet-Sweeping Routine